barsdeveloper/tank/README.md

 - Simple workflow - every query is visible on your tactical map.
 - Extensible driver system - swap databases like changing magazines mid-battle.
 - SQL and NoSQL support: one Tank, all terrains.
-- Transactional strikes: commit on success or rollback the mission if the plan goes sideways.
+- Transactional strikes: commit on success or rollback and retreat.
 - Rich type arsenal with automatic conversions.
 - Optional appender API for high caliber bulk inserts.